Home

 Famous Restaurant Pork Recipe

-Let me begin this page featuring a Ham Recipe with Red Eye Gravy by telling you I do not call this recipe Country Ham and Red Eye Gravy for a good reason.
+Let me begin this page featuring Ham Recipe with Red Eye Gravy by telling you I do not call this recipe Country Ham and Red Eye Gravy for a good reason.

-For this famous restaurant recipe I don't use a true Country Ham.
+For this favorite restaurant recipe I don't use a true Country Ham.
 I use a good quality ham, however.
 The Red Eye Gravy recipe is as close to the original recipe as you can get without using a true Country ham.
 So I simply call it Ham with Red Eye Gravy.

 To understand the reason I say this, you should read the article, "Country Ham and Red Eye Gravy."
 Not all hams are created equal and there is no way the restaurant has the capacity to serve a true Country ham on a regular basis.